michelsalib/BCCEnumerableUtility/README.md

 Behind being an enumerable, `Collection` has some useful functions:

-- add, adds an item to the collection
+- add: adds an item to the collection
-- addRange, adds a collection of items to the collection
+- addRange: adds a collection of items to the collection
-- clear, empty the collection
+- clear: empty the collection
-- indexOf, gets the element of an item
+- indexOf: gets the element of an item
-- insert, inserts an element at the given index
+- insert: inserts an element at the given index
-- remove, removes and item
+- remove: removes and item
-- removeAt, removes and element at an index
+- removeAt: removes and element at an index

+## The `Dictionary` class

+Behind being an enumerable, `Dictionary` has some useful functions:

+- keys: gets the keys
+- values: gets the values
+- add: adds an item with the given key
+- clear: empty the dictionary
+- containsKey: validates if the key is used
+- containsValue: validates if the value is contained
+- remove: removes the item at the given key
+- tryGetValue: tries to get the value at the given key

 ## The `String` class